Scandal-UK/QuickCompare/ReadMe.md

 So here is a __free alternative__ that will remain open-source and fully unit-tested for us all to enjoy.

+It is lean enough to be used in CI/CD pipelines and as it targets information schema views, it does not negatively impact the performance of the databases under interrogation.

-Please contribute to the source code if you have time to spare.
-It is far from perfect, but it is useful and I am keen to improve this project so please submit those pull requests!
+Please contribute to the source code if you have the time/knowledge to spare!

 ### Example usage